High throughput phylogeography of tumors: how the tissue environment influences cancer evolution?

 Key Questions

-Fundamentally, what characterizes the immediate cellular environment of successful subclones?
+- What characterizes the immediate cellular environment of successful subclones?

-Here, we develop transcriptional phylogeography - a paradigm for studying tumor development in situ, on a transcriptome-wide scale, and at single-cell resolution.
+Here, we develop transcriptional phylogeography—a paradigm for studying tumor development in situ, on a transcriptome-wide scale, and at single-cell resolution.
 Our work will leverage studies by us and others that utilized CRISPR/Cas9 mutations coupled with single-cell RNA sequencing to infer the lineage structure of thousands of single cells at a time.

 Adapting this system for in-situ profiling, we will generate the first of its kind phylogeography dataset of a tumor model.
 This data will allow us to identify tissue locations that harbor critical sub-clonal properties such as: